 Click the AutoText button on the right and select New (text only) from the menu.

 Click Close to return to your document.

+Tip

+If the only option under the AutoText button is Import, either you have not entered a name for your AutoText or there is no text selected in the document.